The Cardigans: Commercial success: 1995–2000

 1998's Gran Turismo was followed by a long hiatus during which the band members pursued solo side projects.
 The same year they also released a compilation album of rare B-sides, The Other Side of the Moon as a Japan-only release.
 The video of the song "My Favourite Game" was censored by MTV for showing reckless driving.
 Despite this, it went on to become their second global hit song.
 "My Favourite Game" was featured on the soundtrack of the PlayStation video game Gran Turismo 2 in the intro movie on CD1.
 That year also saw their song "Deuce" appearing on The X-Files: The Album.
 Their song "Erase/Rewind" was featured in the 1999 films Never Been Kissed and The Thirteenth Floor.
-In 2018, German author Thorsten Nagelschmidt published a booked titled Der Abfall der Herzen, a reference to the band's song "Junk of the Hearts" featured on Gran Turismo.
+In 2018, German author Thorsten Nagelschmidt published a book titled Der Abfall der Herzen, a reference to the band's song "Junk of the Hearts" featured on Gran Turismo.

 In 1999, the Cardigans recorded a duet cover of Talking Heads' "Burning Down the House" with Tom Jones for his album Reload.